vserova/book/pages/ch_datamod.md

 Software can be written in a very modular fashion, reflecting the data design.
 Functions common to all features (such as determining all features in a sequence region) simply ignore the "data" field and are robust against changes or additions to this component.
 Functions which process particular types have a well defined data interface unique to each type.

 Perhaps a less obvious consequence is code and data reuse.
 Data objects used in other contexts can be used as features simply by making them a CHOICE in SeqFeatData.
 For example, the publication feature reuses the Pubdesc type used for Bioseq descriptors.
-This type includes all the standard bibliographic types (see [Bibliographic References](#ch-datamod.datamodel.biblio)) used by MEDLINE or other bibliographic databases.
+This type includes all the standard bibliographic types (see [Bibliographic References](#ch_datamod.datamodel.biblio)) used by MEDLINE or other bibliographic databases.
 Software which displays, queries, or retrieves publications will work without change on the "data" component of a publication feature because it is EXACTLY THE SAME object.
 This has profound positive consequences for both data and code development and maintenance.

 This modularization also makes it natural to discuss each allowed feature type separately as is done in the SeqFeatData section below.

-<a name="ch-datamod.partial-This-Feature"></a>
+<a name="ch_datamod.partial_This_Feature"></a>

 ##### partial: This Feature is Incomplete